univention/ums-stack-data/README.md

   value to the Helm chart.
   - It would be preferable if a random password could be deployed and stored into a Secret object as an alternative option.
+- `process-join-data.py` does not log the object name if the attribute is not called `name`, e.g. for users the attribute is called `username`.

 ## Development setup